Market-Based Structured Settlements

 Sage Settlement Consulting is committed to providing plaintiff attorneys and their clients with innovative financial solutions.
 To that end, we work with reputable partners to provide market-based structured settlements as an alternative to or in combination with life insurance-based structured settlement programs.

 Why Choose a Market-Based Structured Settlement?

 Many claimants and attorneys find that market-based structured settlements provide the opportunity to receive tax-free income or tax-deferred income while enjoying market-driven growth potential.

-Within a market-based structured settlement, there is considerable flexibility of design to allow each individual to address his or her own financial needs.
+Within a market-based structured settlement, there is considerable flexibility of design to allow for individualized planning with no contribution limit.
 Market-based structured settlements can work in conjunction with structured settlement annuities to create a truly balanced settlement solution.

-Claimants who utilize market-based structured settlements for non-personal injury settlement proceeds will have the opportunity to defer taxes on their payments until the years in which the payments are received.
+Claimants who utilize market-based structured settlements for non-personal injury settlement funds will have the opportunity to defer taxes on their payments until the years in which the payments are received.
 Investments can be managed by a reputable financial institution or by the claimant’s financial advisor.

 Market-Based Structured Settlements for Attorneys

 Market-based structured settlements allow attorneys to invest their contingency fees in a portfolio with tax-deferred, market-related returns.
 As is the case with market-based structured settlements for claimants, the funds can be managed by a financial institution or by the attorney’s own financial advisor.
 Payments will be received on a pre-determined periodic payment schedule, with tax obligation being spread out over the course of the payments.